ethanlee515/SpinalHelios/README.md

 See an example in ["Driver.scala"](./Helios/test/src/Driver.scala).

-Note: The `roots` are not a real output wire.
-That is pending clean-up.

 ## Comparison with the Original Helios Implementation

 We try to translate the original Verilog/SystemVerilog to SpinalHDL in a wire-by-wire and register-by-register way wherever possible.